Nass Valley Gateway Ltd. Announces It Will Add CBD Veteran Jeanine Getz to Its Board of Directors

-Vancouver, BC, via NewMediaWire -- Nass Valley Gateway LTD. (NVG), (CSE: "NVG.CN") (OTC Pink: NSVGF) (Frankfurt: "3NVN") distributor of top quality, broad and full spectrum CBD products, is pleased to announce its Board of Directors voted to add Jeanine Behr Getz of Greenwich, CT, as an independent Director on February 8th, 2021.
+Vancouver, British Columbia--(Newsfile Corp. - February 9, 2021) - Nass Valley Gateway LTD. (CSE: NVG) (OTC Pink: NSVGF) (FSE: 3NVN) (NVG), distributor of top quality, broad and full spectrum CBD products, is pleased to announce its Board of Directors voted to add Jeanine Behr Getz of Greenwich, CT, as an independent Director on February 8th, 2021.
 This comes at an important time in Nass Valley's evolution as it readies to unveil its new menu of 30 CBD products in the beauty, sleep, and pain relief categories for humans and pets.

 Ms. Getz worked with TwinLab, a supplement and phytocannabinoid company, during the launch of their CBD products line.
 She was directly involved in creating communications, education, as well as marketing and business strategy for CBD products in the Sports, Beauty and Vitamin Supplement divisions of TwinLab.